azufre451/cibio-covid/README.md

   --well_avoid WELL_AVOID [WELL_AVOID ...]
                         allows to skip for certain wells in the plate.
 This is not required and it is already set for the standard use.
+Examples of values: "A01 A02 A03" will skip the first three wells of A column.
   --platename_from_file
-                        allows to take the Plate Name from the filename, instead thatn from the designated cell in the template
+                        allows to take the Plate Name from the filename, instead than from the designated cell in the Excel template

 ```